LTheGreatest/ESOF_Project-Green_go/README.md

 In this subsection please describe which feature, or part of it, you have implemented, and how, together with a snapshot of the user interface, if applicable.

-At this phase, instead of a complete user story, you can simply implement a small part of a feature that demonstrates thay you can use the technology, for example, show a screen with the app credits (name and authors).
+At this phase, instead of a complete user story, you can simply implement a small part of a feature that demonstrates they you can use the technology, for example, show a screen with the app credits (name and authors).

 ## Project management